addiedavis/guessing-game/README.md

 ### How to play
 - Guss a random number between 1 and 10
 - Type 0 for a hint
--Type -1 to exit \n
+- Type -1 to exit
--Stretch task: Give the user 3 trys
+- Stretch task: Give the user 3 trys